Kellogg College, Oxford: Administration

 Together with Reuben and St Cross, Kellogg is one of only three Oxford colleges without a royal charter.
 It is officially a society of the university rather than an independent college.
 The main difference from an independent college is that the Director of the Department for Continuing Education is ex officio President; in other colleges, the head of house is elected and appointed by the governing body directly.
 For accounting purposes, the societies are considered departments of the university.

 Sport

 Kellogg maintains a strong presence: former Heineken Cup winner Dom Waldouck was elected as the university's Rugby Captain for 2018 while Johanna Dombrowski was a recent President of Oxford University RFC women's team.

-Kellogg's football club was founded in Michaelmas 2012 and has been competing in the third division of the University's Middle Common Room Football League since.
+Rowing

-Kellogg students row for Christ Church Boat Club in college competitions and also row in the University Boat Races against Cambridge.
+Kellogg students row for Christ Church Boat Club in college competitions and also row in the university Boat Races against Cambridge.
 In 2013, Kellogg students rowed in the victorious men's, women's, women's lightweight and reserve boats.
 Later in 2016, alumnus Paul Bennett won a gold medal for Great Britain in the Rio Olympics as did current student Grace Clough in the Paralympics.